oscar-raig/nodejs-reactjs-tutorials/tutorial-01/README.md

 * Initialize the project:
 npm init

-* Install webpack and webpack-dev-server.
+* Install webpack and webpack-dev-server, in global mode( -g).
+Do not install if you have inatall before)

 * Create a basic index.js